-Rhode Island is the smallest state in the United States, but don’t let the small size fool you.
-It’s home to some of the most exquisite places you’ll ever see.
-From historical landmarks, mansions of the Gilded Age to coastal lighthouses, there isn’t another place quite like Rhode Island.
+Rhode Island is the smallest state in the United States, but don’t let its small size fool you because it’s home to some great sights to see.
+With historical landmarks, gorgeous mansions of the Gilded Age, beautiful beaches, and coastal lighthouses, there’s no shortage of beautiful places in Rhode Island!

 Once you start exploring the great state of Rhode Island, you’ll realize that it has much more to offer than meets the eye.
 It proves that size doesn’t matter!

 Experience life in America’s Gilded Age by touring one of the most lavish mansions in Rhode Island – The Breakers.
-It is the former summer home for the Vanderbilt family and is now declared a National Historic Landmark.
-You haven’t seen wealth until you’ve stepped inside this beautiful property.
+It is the former summer home for the Vanderbilt family and is a National Historic Landmark.
+You haven’t seen the kind of wealth of the Gilded Age until you’ve stepped inside this beautiful property.

-Take a tour of The Breakers mansion while visiting Newport.
-It was completed in 1895 and well preserved to give you a glimpse of the opulent lifestyle of one of America’s wealthiest families.
+You can take a tour of The Breakers mansion while visiting Newport.
+It was completed in 1895 and offers a great glimpse of the opulent lifestyle of one of America’s wealthiest families.

-Even with a detailed audio tour, you’ll only barely scratch the surface of the 70-room home.
-For mansion lovers, its alluring sight makes it one of the most beautiful places in RI.
+Even with a detailed audio tour, you’ll feel like you’ve just scratched the surface of this 70-room mansion.
+The Breakers is a historic Gilded Age gem and one of the most beautiful places in RI.

 Colt State Park

-There’s a reason why Colt State Park is the most popular and among the most beautiful places in RI.
-It’s a go-to spot for leisure and relaxation for locals and visitors, so you can join right along.
-Check out the park situated on the Bristol shoreline to enjoy a peaceful afternoon.
+There’s a reason why Colt State Park is one of the most popular state parks in RI; not only is it a go-to spot for leisure and relaxation for locals and visitors, but it is a beautiful Rhode Island outdoor space and the perfect place to spend a summer afternoon!

 Colt State Park is known for its beautiful scenery.
-You’ll have plenty of space to relax out on the manicured lawn with views of the ocean.
-It’s a fun place for a picnic or excursions on the hiking trails.
+You’ll have plenty of space to relax out on the manicured lawn and take in views of the ocean.
+It’s a fun place for a picnic or hike.

 If you’re familiar with the film The Great Gatsby, you’ll recognize the Marble House as soon as you arrive.
-It was used in the movie, which showcases a period during the gilded age and is true about the house in real life.
+Another one of the famous Gilded Age mansions, Marble House was used in the film and you can tour it yourself in Newport!

-The Marble House was completed in 1892 for the Vanderbilt Family – it’s one of Newport’s most famous mansions.
+The Marble House was completed in 1892 for the Vanderbilt Family and is one of Newport’s most famous mansions.
 Nearly the entire house is made from marble, designed in a Beaux-Arts style.

 Take a self-guided audio tour to see how the “other half” lived.
 It’s hard to imagine that it was only used as a summer house.